API

 refmesh_to_mesh(node)

 Compute a node mesh based on the reference mesh, the transformation matrix and the tapering.
-The mutating version adds the new mesh to the mesh field of the geometry attribute of the node.

 Examples